Where Can I Get A Song Critique?

 We've covered what a song critique is, what to look for, and how to ask for one.
 Now the question is - where can you get a song critique?

-Fortunately, there are a ton of places to get some valuable feedback for your music.
+Fortunately, there are many places to get expert feedback on your music.
 Here are a few of them.

 what is a song critique